 You’ve probably heard of episodic content and brand affinity marketing by now; You’ve either binge-watched a show or watched a web series.
 This type of content is becoming more and more popular and is definitely a type of content worth experimenting with.

-The recent trend of video episodic content has swept the marketing and internet world.
+The recent trend of episodic content in video marketing has swept the marketing and internet worlds alike.
 Many companies are taking to the episodic streets for their content because it provides a lot of benefits that un-serialized content can’t.

 Create consistent content

 Consistently producing quality content is one of the keys to good SEO and building your authority.
 And video episodic content is very consistent, at least it should be.
 Regularly posting installments in whatever your episodic content is will be the thing that drives traffic to it.

 One great aspect of episodic videos is that it’s a great content generator for your site.
 One video will spread out into a blog (this one), a series of social posts, the episode itself, captions, and content for YouTube.
 And this happens every single week and, when people grow to expect it, people will keep coming back for more.

 Producing video episodic content is a great way to promote your business, its personality, and its people.
 For example, we’ve now had seven different members of Nextiny inside a Coffee Talks episode (with more to come) and every member of the team has their hands in it at some point during production.

 It’s a great, fun example of what you’re capable of and who you are, as well as a chance to get into the public eye.
 A great example of what’s possible with episodic content is our friends at Wistia who recently won a Webby Award for their series 1, 10, 100.

 Related Blog: Brand Affinity Marketing: How to use Episodic Video Series